kawansoft/aceql-http-client-python/README.md

 - The client side gets the ResultSet content as a file.

 All data reading commands are executed locally on the client side with forward-only reading.

+**It is highly recommended to always use  `Cursor.executemany`  with autocommit off when you have many rows to INSERT or UPDATE.**

 ## Datatypes